TOSIT-IO/tdp-website/content/reports/240308-contributors.md

 Issue with user accounts written in uppercase letters

-- The issue encounterd by the EDF development cluster with user accounts written in uppercase letters has been solved by changing 2 variables in `TDP vars`.
+- The issue encounterd by the EDF R&D cluster with user accounts written in uppercase letters has been solved by changing 2 variables in `TDP vars`.

 JupyterHub